AndreaLor/MIO_exosim/README.md

 ### Output folder
 By default ExoSim_N will place the results from the simulations into the `ExoSim_N/output/` folder.
 However you may choose a different location to store these results.
 To do so find the file `exosim_paths.txt` in the `ExoSim_N/exosim_n/input_files/` folder, and next to `output_directory` (leaving at least one white space gap),  enter the full path to the location including folder name, e.g. `/Users/UserA/Desktop/ExoSim_Results`.
 The folder will be automatically generated.
 If this is blank, the default location will be chosen.

+### Your system
+ExoSim_N is a generic shell.
+You will need a 'system' folder that contains all instrument-specific data to make it work.
+The folder should be named with the name of the system: e.g. 'ProjectX', and placed in the `ExoSim_N/systems/` folder.
+The folder must contain an ExoSim-compatible XML input configuration file with the name `ProjectX.XML`  (replace 'ProjectX with name of the system).
+The folder also needs to have a folder named `PSF` in which specific PSFs are contained, if you wish to use pre-generated PSFs.
+Alternately the code can use Airy functions to produce PSFs.
+All transmission files, QE files, etc. should be contained in this system folder.
+To obtain the system folders for Ariel and other missions please contact: subhajit.sarkar@astro.cf.ac.uk.

 Running a simulation
 ------